Quansight-Labs/free-threaded-compatibility/docs/ci.md

 # Setting up CI

+While you may extend the following instruction to also setup CI on 3.13t, we recommend focusing on 3.14+.

 ## CI setup via `setup-python`

 The easiest way to get a free-threaded Python build on a CI runner is with the